 Let me clarify.
 It’s not that they’re not good, cuz they are.
 It’s just that I’ve had enough of them.
 Like many Americans, year after year, holiday after holiday, family gatherings include plain ole mashed potatoes.

 I get it; I truly do.
 They are delicious, creamy (or lumpy if that’s your jam), buttery, and the perfect vehicle for gravy.
+Although honestly, they are so tasty you really don’t need gravy!

 BUT I’m here to tell you, they can be so much more!
-And what better year than 2020 to step up you tater game.
+And what better year than 2020 to step up your tater game.
 Personally, I think we all deserve something extra special this holiday season.

 These mashed potatoes are just that.
 They are dressed up with all sorts of deliciousness, including Gouda cheese.
 Although mild, its nutty caramel notes pair beautifully with the slightly sweet caramelized onions and fragrant garlic.

-The mashed potatoes themselves are incorporated with all the best sources of fat: butter, sour cream, buttermilk, and of course, the cheese.
+The mashed potatoes themselves are incorporated with all the best sources of fat: butter, sour cream, buttermilk, and of course, cheese.
 I know that may sound like a lot, but these aren’t your everyday mashed potatoes, so give yourself permission to splurge.

 In all their grandeur, these potatoes deserve a spot at your holiday dinner table.
-They pair wonderfully turkey, ham, or pretty much any other protein, sautéed or roasted veggies, salad, and more.
+They pair wonderfully with turkey, ham, or pretty much any other protein, sautéed or roasted veggies, salad, and more.

 - Russet or Yukon Gold potatoes: Both are high in starch, so when mashed they are fluffy and smooth.
 Yukon Gold are a bit more expensive, but are creamier than Russet’s and have a natural buttery flavor.